magiccodingman/Magic.IndexedDb/README.md

 This open source library provides an IndexedDb wrapper for C# and Blazor WebAssembly applications.
 It simplifies working with IndexedDb and makes it similar to using LINQ to SQL.

-Thank you to nwestfall for his BlazorDB work, which was a frok of Blazor.IndexedDB.Framework by Reshiru
+Thank you to nwestfall for his BlazorDB work, which was a fork of Blazor.IndexedDB.Framework by Reshiru

 https://github.com/nwestfall/BlazorDB